gbrammer/grizli/README.md

 python setup.py install
 ```

-`grizli` requires a system variable (`$GRIZLI`) set to point to a working directory where the grism trace configuration and any additional setup files will live.
+`grizli` requires a environment variable (`$GRIZLI`) set to point to a working directory where the grism trace configuration and any additional setup files will live.
 For example, with the BASH shell in `${HOME}/.bashrc`:

 ```bash
 export GRIZLI="${HOME}/Grizli"